Mitch Albom: Other activities

 During the Detroit newspaper strike of 1995–1997, Albom crossed the picket line and returned to work.

 In February 2003, Albom was called to testify at the perjury trial of Chris Webber, member of the "Fab Five" of the University of Michigan's basketball teams in the early 1990s, and subject of a book by Albom.
 Webber and three other players—the remainder of "Fab Five" were not implicated—were alleged to have received over $290,000 in improper loans from a man considered to be a booster of the University of Michigan, although the amounts were never verified.
 The loans were allegedly made to players and their families (the school being without alleged involvement or knowledge).

 On October 22, 2007, Albom appeared with former New York Governor Mario Cuomo and Tony Bennett in An Evening with Tony Bennett, to honor the release of Bennett's Tony Bennett In The Studio: A Life of Art and Music, for which Albom wrote the foreword.

 Awards and recognition

 During Albom's years in Detroit, he became one of the most awarded sports writers of his era: He was named best sports columnist in the nation a record 13 times by the Associated Press Sports Editors, and won best feature writing honors from the AP a record seven times.
-As of that date, no other writer has received the award more than once.
-Albom has won more than 200 other writing honors, from organizations including the National Headliner Awards, the American Society of Newspaper Editors, the National Sportscasters and Sportswriters Association, and National Association of Black Journalists.

 On June 25, 2010, Albom was awarded the APSE's Red Smith Award for lifetime achievement, presented at the annual APSE convention in Salt Lake City, Utah, although his selection was heavily criticized by a number of Albom's peers, including fellow Red Smith Award winner Dave Kindred.

 In 2013, Albom was inducted into the National Sports Media Association (NSMA) "Hall of Fame", (formerly the National Sportscasters and Sportswriters Association).
 Albom's induction into the Michigan Sports Hall of Fame was announced May 2017.